-The excel tornado chart is also known as the Butterfly chart.
-This example shows you how to make the chart look like a butterfly chart.
+The Excel Tornado chart is also known as the Butterfly chart.
+This example shows how to make the chart look like a butterfly.

 - Create a data set in the Excel sheet with the product name and the values

-- Just add another column in the data set with the column name as “GAP” after the variables column.
+- Add another column in the data set with the column name “GAP” after the variables column.

 - In the “GAP” column, add 1,000 for all the products.

 - Follow all the above steps to create a graph.

-- Right-click on the chart area and select the “Select Data” option
+- Right-click on the chart and select the “Select Data Source” option.

 - Under “Legend Entries (Series),” move the “GAP” column to the middle.

 - Select “No fill” and “No line” options under the “Fill” and “Border” sections

-- Double click on the legend “GAP” and hit delete to remove the column name from the chart.
+- Double click on the legend “GAP” and press the “Delete” to remove the column name from the chart.

-Now the chart looks like a Butterfly, and you can rename it as Butterfly chart.
+Now, the chart looks like a butterfly.
+So, you can rename it a Butterfly chart.

 Example #3 – Sensitivity Analysis

-The below example shows how the increase or decrease in the Cost is impacting the margin.
+The example below shows how the increase or decrease in the cost impacts the margin.

 Follow the same steps shown in the previous examples to build the chart.

-In this example, I’ve shown the cost of negative value and the margin in a positive value.
+In this example, we have shown the cost of a negative value and the margin in a positive value.

 Things to Remember

 - To build a Tornado chart in Excel, we need data for two variables to show the comparison.

-- The data should be sorted to make a chart look like a Tornado so as to make the highest value come on the top.
+- We should sort the data to make a chart look like a Tornado to create the highest value on the top.

 - The Excel Tornado chart is dynamic as it gets updated with the changes made in the values of variables in the data set.

-- Tornado chart in excel is not useful in showing the values of the independent variables.
+- A Tornado chart in Excel is not useful in showing the values of the independent variables.

-This has been a guide to Tornado Chart in Excel.
-Here we learn how to create an Excel Tornado chart along with practical examples and a downloadable excel template.
-You may learn more about excel from the following articles –
+This article has been a guide to Tornado Chart in Excel.
+Here, we learn how to create an Excel Tornado chart, practical examples, and a downloadable Excel template.
+You may learn more about Excel from the following articles: –